-These enchiladas are simpler than you think and are totally appetizing.
-They are crispy, cheesy and filled with veggies.
-Don't forget the citrusy and fresh cucumber-tomato salad to spoon over top!
+These delicious enchiladas are simpler than you think!
+Crispy cheese and veggie-filled tortillas will bring everyone rushing to the table!
+Don't forget the citrusy and fresh bell pepper and tomato salad to spoon over top!

 / serving 4 people